qbeslab/atlantic-signatures/docs/source/usage.rst

 **Connecting the Raspberry Pi to the Create**

+.. todo:: Assimilate this section with the rest, or remove if obsolete.

 First flip the Create upside down.
 One of the Creates has platform screws that will protect the markers attached to it while the Create is upside down.
 The